PrefectHQ/prefect/docs/cloud/upandrunning.md

 |_|   |_|  \___|_|  \___|\___|\__| /_/   \_\__, |\___|_| |_|\__|
                                            |___/

-2019-09-01 13:11:58,202 - agent - INFO - Starting LocalAgent
+2019-09-01 13:11:58,202 - agent - INFO - Starting DockerAgent
 2019-09-01 13:11:58,203 - agent - INFO - Agent documentation can be found at https://docs.prefect.io/cloud/
 2019-09-01 13:11:58,453 - agent - INFO - Agent successfully connected to Prefect Cloud
 2019-09-01 13:11:58,453 - agent - INFO - Waiting for flow runs...
 ```

-Here we use the Prefect CLI to start a Local Agent.
+Here we use the Prefect CLI to start a Docker Agent.
 The `RUNNER` token that was generated earlier is specified through the `--token` argument.

 ### Create a Flow Run

-Now that the Local Agent is running we want to create a flow run in Prefect Cloud that the agent can pick up and execute!
+Now that the Docker Agent is running we want to create a flow run in Prefect Cloud that the agent can pick up and execute!
 If you recall, we named our flow `my-flow` and deployed it to the `Hello, World!` project.
 We are going to use these two names in order to create the flow run with the Prefect CLI.

 ```
 $ prefect run cloud -n my-flow -p "Hello, World!"